-Include your capabilities, brief information about your experience as an even planner and past customer client work that you did a good job on.
+Include your capabilities, brief information about your experience as an event planner and past client work that you did a good job on.

 Ensure that you also mention any other relevant experience or training that you have if you do not have too many hands-on events under your belt.

 Following the above information, the client will want to know the services you can offer during the event.
-If the event is extremely large with multiple functions such as wedding, conferment, dinner party, it is appropriate to have headings for each function then indicate what you can offer in each function.
-For example luncheon’ or cocktail’ party then describe the duties you will perform in that function to make it amazing such as hiring staff, ordering and serving food, setting up the tables.
+If the event is extremely large with multiple functions such as a wedding, formal presentation, dinner party, it is appropriate to have headings for each function then indicate what you can offer in each function.
+For example “luncheon” or “cocktail party” then describe the duties you will perform in that function to make it amazing such as hiring staff, ordering and serving food, setting up the tables.